rakeshbhatia/notes/README.md

 ## <center>Python • Data Science • Machine Learning</center>
 ## <center>Technical Notes</center>

 Hello!
-I'm Rakesh Bhatia.
-I enjoy searching for hidden truths in data, which inspired me to create this site with a variety of technical notes on python, data science, machine learning, and more.
-Check out all my technical notes below!
+I'm Rakesh Bhatia, a software freelancer who specializes in web scraping, web development, and data science.
+I enjoy searching for hidden truths in data, which inspired me to create this website with a variety of technical notes on python, data science, machine learning, and more.
+Check out all of my technical notes below!

 > **_Python_**
 > - [Sets](https://rakeshbhatia.github.io/notes/content/python/sets)